altafjava/kubernetes-notes/README.md

    ### Why do we need containers?

-   1. What if we have a requirement to setup an end-to-end stack including various different technologies like a Web Server using Node/Java/Spring/Tomcat, a database such as MongoDB/CouchDB, messaging system like Kafka, a caching system like Redis, and an orchestration tool like Ansible?
+   1. What if we have a requirement to setup an end-to-end stack including various technologies like a Web Server using Node/Java/Spring/Tomcat, a database such as MongoDB/CouchDB, messaging system like Kafka, a caching system like Redis, and an orchestration tool like Ansible?
 We might face a lot of issues while developing these applications with all these different components.

       - First, their compatibility with the underlying OS.
 We have to ensure that all these different services are compatible with the version of the OS we are planning to use.
 Certain versions of these services might not be compatible with the OS, and we may have to go back and look for another OS that is compatible with all of these different services.